Statlu Lake – a hiking trail in Chehalis near Harrison, British Columbia

 It is located in the Fraser Valley, in Chehalis, with the closest well-known town being Harrison Hot Springs.

 Note there is zero cell phone reception in this entire area so make sure you download any electronic maps you plan on using beforehand.
 To find the trailhead, enter these coordinates in Google Maps: 49.504972, -122.004639 or click map image below to navigate to trailhead.

 The trailhead is a 3-4 hour drive from Vancouver, with half of that on a gravel logging road.
-There is no public transportation to the site (for transit-accessible hikes near vancouver check out this blog post).
-2WD vehicles can easily make it (I drove it in my super low clearance Honda Fit Sport), but it’s really slow-going.
-You could easily shave off an hour driving time with a high clearance truck with more robust tires.
+There is no public transportation to the site (for transit-accessible hikes near Vancouver check out this blog post).
+2WD vehicles can easily make it (I drove it in my super low clearance Honda Fit Sport at the time), but it’s really slow-going.
+You could easily shave off an hour driving time with a high clearance vehicle with more robust tires.
 Contrary to other trail reports, pretty much no vehicle can access the trailhead directly as there is a very narrow, deep ditch at the last turn.

 Park off to the side here.